In the Best Interest of the Children: Plot

 Despite the couple's best efforts, after much consideration, the presiding judge rules that the children be removed from Patty and Harlan's care.
 After a tearful farewell that generates more media attention, the children are placed in the care of the state, during which time they begin receiving therapy.
 During one of these sessions, Julie expresses anger towards her older sister for things not working out, despite Jessi's promise that they would, and tells her she's "just like Callie".
 Later, Jessi tearfully tells her therapist that she tried her hardest, but was overwhelmed by the adult role she attempted to fill.
 Meanwhile, all is not well for Harlan and Patty, whose marriage is deteriorating as a result of the grief caused by the children's removal.
 In a subsequent therapy session, Jessi is joined by Callie, who attempts to explain the reasons for her past erratic behavior, but Jessi is still angry with her mother for everything that happened, and the session abruptly ends when Callie runs from the center.
 After this incident, she subsequently disappears, thus detouring the original plan of eventually returning the children to Callie.
-Nor is there an alternate workable plan, as the current foster placement is only short-term, Harlan and Patty have split, and the kids blame their Uncle John for having them removed.
+Nor is there an alternate workable plan, as the current foster placement is only short-term; Harlan and Patty have split, and the kids blame their Uncle John for having them removed.

 Eventually finding Callie in the backseat of his truck, John makes a heartfelt plea for his sister to resume treatment, promising to care for her kids as if they were his own, and she finally agrees to do so.
 Callie then explains the situation to the kids, who ask why their Uncle John and Aunt Wanda never stepped in to help them before.
 At this point, Callie admits she refused to accept their help because of her illness, but assures the kids that the decision of where they will live is up to them.
 The younger children look to Jessi as to what they should do, but she snaps and tells them she doesn't know everything, and they should just take a vote.
-She then runs after her mother to wish her good luck, making an apparent peace with her, and Callie later bids goodbye to her children as they leave with John and Wanda, whom they have decided to live with.
+She then runs after her mother to wish her good luck, making an apparent peace with her.
+Callie later bids goodbye to her children as they leave with John and Wanda, whom they have decided to live with.
 The film ends in the same manner as it opened, with the children singing a rendition of "Take Me Home, Country Roads", eventually joined by their aunt and uncle.